 A rock hound is an amateur collector of rocks and minerals.
-Although it’s not difficult to become a rock hound (just pick up a rock!), there are a few ideas and concepts that can help you get started on your rock collection.
+Becoming a rock hound is easy (just pick up a rock!), but here are a few ideas to get you started on your rock collection.

 WHICH ROCKS TO COLLECT

-You can base your collection on many different factors, like color, shape, texture or anything that you find interesting.
+You can base your collection on color, shape, texture or anything that you find interesting.
 Many rock hounds try to collect all the related rocks from the area where they live.
-Others look for unusual rocks from every place they visit.
+Others look for unusual rocks from places they visit.

 As your collection and interest grows, you can start to learn more about different rock classifications.